Point-Based Value Iteration for POMDPs with Neural Perception Mechanisms: Neuro-Symbolic POMDPs

-While the NS-POMDP model admits any (deterministic) function $\obs_A$ from the continuous environment to percepts, in this work we focus on perception functions implemented via (trained) neural networks $f:\mathbb{R}^{b+e} \to \mathbb{P}(\Per)$, yielding normalised scores over different percept values.
-A rule is then applied that selects the percept value with the maximum score.
-While restricting perception to deterministic functions with discrete outputs is limiting, it is well aligned with NN classifiers in applications such as object detection and localisation that we target.
-A polyhedral decomposition of the continuous state space can then be obtained by computing the preimage of the perception function \cite{KM-FF:20}.
+While the NS-POMDP model admits any (deterministic) function $\obs_A$ from the continuous environment to a finite set of percepts, in this work we focus on neural perception functions {\revise represented by (trained) NN classifiers (see Section~\ref{background-sect}).} While this restriction of perception to deterministic functions with discrete outputs is limiting, it is well aligned with NNs in applications such as object detection and localisation that we target.

+{\revise Using NN classifiers with PWL activation functions for neural perception also yields a polyhedral decomposition of the continuous state space, which can be obtained by computing the function's preimage \cite{KM-FF:20}.
+Furthermore, as will be discussed in \sectref{sect:pwcreprs}, we impose mild restrictions on the transition probability function and reward structure for an NS-POMDP.
+Together, these will later allow us to compute finite representations of lower and upper bounds for its value function over a (polyhedral) partition of its state space.}

+\begin{rek} {\revise We note that our NS-POMDP model is a variant of conventional continuous-state (or hybrid) POMDPs, for which observation functions could also be defined using NNs.
+In addition, since our model defines separate transition probability functions for the state space of the agent and the environment, there are also similarities with factored POMDPs~\cite{CB-DP:96}.
+The key distinction between NS-POMDPs and both of these formalisms is the way observations are used, in particular the fact that they are are stored in the agent's local state as percepts and then used for decision making.
+These introduce dependencies between the transitions of the agent and the environment that are not present in either conventional POMDPs or factored POMDPs.} \end{rek}

-To motivate our definition of NS-POMDPs, we consider a dynamic vehicle parking example, in which an autonomous vehicle uses an NN for localisation while looking for a parking spot.
-We are interested in automated synthesis of an optimal strategy to reach the spot.
+To motivate our model, we consider a dynamic vehicle parking example, in which an autonomous vehicle uses {\revise a neural perception mechanism} for localisation while {\revise navigating to a preferred} parking spot.
+We are interested in automated synthesis of an optimal strategy to reach the {\revise chosen} spot. {\revise Below, we formulate this as an NS-POMDP. \figref{fig:neuro-symbolic-diagram} shows how its neural and symbolic components interact.}